 Overview

-A Mod Level Data (MLD) is a data asset you can include in your pak to customize the following for level;
+A Mod Level Data (MLD) is a data asset you can include in your pak to customize the following for a level;

 - Show in mission Select true/false